 The following images I took on this particular evening.
 My favourite being the long exposure B&W image (above) but I like to try different styles when I can.
 I struggled a little with the composition as I felt the images were a bit unbalanced but since the tides was in around me the visit was a little rushed.

 Update 2019 : Please note that this arch has now collapsed and all that remains is a stack with all evidence of the arch gone.
-I’ll post up a picture once I get back there.
-Just in case you were going to visit it.
-KR
+See below

 Along this stretch there are also a few other featurers I have photographed on scouting trips.
 This one is of a second arch further down the beach , again captured at high tide.